-(b) For the hours worked (National Accounts) the change over the same period of the previous year is computed on seasonally adjusted data. (c) Section from B to S (excluding O) of the Nace Rev 2 classification of economic activities.

-(d) Number of jobs relating to hires by employment agencies.

-(e) The change over the same period of the previous year is computed on calendar day adjusted data.(f) Not seasonally adjusted data calculated with a fixed employment structure (base December 2015). (f) Not seasonally adjusted data calculated with a fixed employment structure (base December 2015).
+(a) Provisional data. (b) For the hours worked (National Accounts) the change over the same period of the previous year is computed on seasonally adjusted data. (c) Section from B to S (excluding O) of the Nace Rev. 2 classification of economic activities. (d) Number of jobs relating to hires by employment agencies. (e) Number of jobs enaged through on-call contracts. (f) The change over the same period of the previous year is computed on calendar day adjusted data. (g) Not seasonally adjusted data calculated with a fixed employment structure (base December 2021).